Blue Theme Orange Theme Green Theme Red Theme

 Initializing Jagged Arrays

 Before a jagged array can be used, its items must be initialized.
-The following code snippet initializes a jagged array; the first item with an array of integers that has two integers, second item with an array of integers that has 4 integers, and a third item with an array of integers that has 6 integers.
+For example, the following code snippet initializes a jagged array; the first item with an array of integers with two integers, the second item with an array of integers with four integers, and the third item with an array of integers with hassix6 integers.

 // Initializing jagged arrays